Strong Customer Authentication (SCA) is a new European regulatory requirement to reduce fraud and make online payments more secure.

 I'm an EU customer.
 What are the risks involved?

 Even though there are some exemptions with recurring billing, there is a chance we will need to require authentication for every payment.
-If you fail to take action within a specific timeframe for your plan payment, your Sendible account will be suspended due to lack of payment.
+If you fail to take action within a specific timeframe for your plan payment, your Sendible account will be suspended due to the lack of payment.
 If your account is suspended, all your social media posts will be paused and won’t be published at the scheduled times.
 Your ability to pull reporting data would also be affected.

 If you have a monthly subscription with us, we encourage switching to annual billing to avoid the burden of having to manually approve payments every month.
 You will also save 15% if you choose to pay annually.